Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Introduction

 \section{Introduction}

 Recent advances in energy harvesting (EH) technologies enable self-sustaining wireless communication by allowing devices to replenish energy from ambient sources (e.g., solar, wind, or radio-frequency), reducing maintenance and extending operational lifetime.
 This capability is particularly attractive for Internet-of-Things (IoT) deployments such as environmental monitoring, surveillance, and safety-critical sensing, where large numbers of low-power nodes must operate for long periods with limited human intervention.
 However, the harvested energy supply is inherently intermittent and stochastic, which makes transmit power control substantially more challenging than in conventional communication systems with stable energy supplies.
 There has been a large body of literature on this topic, e.g.,~\cite{ulukus2015energy,ku2016advances,ma2020sensing,hu2020modeling,alamu2025machine,yang2025power} and the references therein.
-In this paper, we study online power control for point-to-point EH communications over wireless fading channels, with or without helpful lookahead information.
+In this paper, we study online power control for battery-limited point-to-point EH communications over wireless fading channels (or simply, point-to-point EH communication power control), with or without lookahead information.
+The utility of interest is typically throughput-based, but it may also be any increasing concave utility function of the energy allocation.

 A special case of this problem is the quasi-static fading scenario, where the channel signal-to-noise ratio (SNR) coefficient remains constant throughout the entire transmission duration.
-The optimal policy for this case was derived under Bernoulli energy arrivals with or without energy lookahead~\cite{kazerouni2015optimal,shaviv2015capacity,shaviv2016universally,zibaeenejad2022optimal}.
-For general independent and identically distributed (i.i.d.) energy arrivals, previous works focus on the greedy policy, which is optimal in the low-battery-capacity regime~\cite{wang2021optimality}, and universally near-optimal policies, including the fixed fraction policy~\cite{shaviv2016universally}, the maximin optimal policy~\cite{yang2020.6maximin,yang2020maximin}, the locally fixed fraction policy~\cite{yang2020.6maximin,yang2025power}, and the two-piece fixed fraction policy~\cite{yang2025power}.
-In the case of non-i.i.d.\ energy arrivals, no satisfactory closed-form solution is available, and most research relies on numerical approaches, especially reinforcement learning (RL).
+The optimal policy for this case was derived under Bernoulli energy arrivals with or without energy lookahead~\cite{kazerouni2015optimal,shaviv2015capacity,shaviv2016universally,yang2020maximin,zibaeenejad2022optimal}.
+For general independent and identically distributed (i.i.d.) energy arrivals, previous works focus on the greedy policy, which is optimal in the low-battery-capacity regime~\cite{wang2021optimality}, and universally near-optimal policies, including the fixed fraction policy~\cite{shaviv2016universally}, the maximin optimal policy~\cite{yang2020.6maximin,yang2020maximin}, the locally fixed fraction policy~\cite{yang2020.6maximin,yang2025power}, the maximin optimal linear policy~\cite{garmaroudi2022linear}, and the two-piece fixed fraction policy~\cite{yang2025power}.
+In the case of non-i.i.d.\ energy arrivals, no satisfactory closed-form solution is available.